ruijiang81/ruijiang81.github.io/_pages/about.md

 3. How to design better human-AI systems and comprehend their sociotechnical implications?

 # News
-* Our paper Contextual Recourse Bandits is accepted at CIST 2023!
+* Two papers - Contextual Recourse Bandits and Confounding-Robust Policy Improvement with Human-AI Teams are accepted at [CIST, 2023](https://sites.google.com/view/cist2023/home) and [INFORMS Data Science Workshop, 2023](https://meetings.informs.org/wordpress/phoenix2023/data-science-workshop/), respectively!
 * Our paper [On the Impact of Algorithmic Recourse on Social Segregation](https://openreview.net/forum?id=4JCKwAiRPX) is accepted at [ICML, 2023](https://icml.cc/Conferences/2023/Dates)!
 * I will join [Netflix](https://www.netflix.com) as a machine learning research intern this summer!
 * Our paper [Probabilistic Conformal Prediction Using Conditional Random Samples](https://arxiv.org/abs/2206.06584) is accepted at [AISTATS, 2023](http://aistats.org/aistats2023/) (Preliminary version accepted as Spotlight presentation at [ICML Distribution-Free Uncertainty Quantification, 2022](https://sites.google.com/berkeley.edu/dfuq-22/home))!